-Albies hits 2 HRs, Acuña adds shot as Braves top Pirates 6-1
+Albies hits 2 HRs, Acuña adds 15th shot, Braves top Pirates

+ATLANTA (AP) — Ozzie Albies is feeling much better about Atlanta’s lineup lately.
+Of course, helping the Braves hit a combined 10 homers in back-to-back lopsided wins certainly helps.

-ATLANTA (AP) — Ozzie Albies hit home runs from both sides of the plate and Ronald Acuña Jr. led off with his major league-best 15th homer as the Atlanta Braves again showed off their power game and beat the Pittsburgh Pirates 6-1 on Saturday.
+Albies hit home runs from both sides of the plate and Ronald Acuña Jr. led off with his major league-best 15th homer as the Braves again showed off their power game and beat the Pittsburgh Pirates 6-1 on Saturday.

+The Braves’ three homers on Saturday followed a seven-homer attack, including blasts by Albies and Acuña, in a 20-1 rout of the Pirates on Friday night.

+“It’s started clicking,” Albies said.
+“It looks better and feels better and for the team it’s huge, a different type game that we’re playing.
+We hope to keep it going.”

-After Acuña hit one of Atlanta’s two grand slams to lead a seven-homer attack in a 20-1 rout of the Pirates on Friday night, he didn’t wait to keep the offense rolling.
+After Acuña hit one of Atlanta’s two grand slams on Friday night, he didn’t wait to keep the offense rolling.
 With fans in the sellout crowd of 40,068 still arriving, Acuña pulled Mitch Keller’s first-pitch fastball over the left-field wall.

+“Special,” Albies said of Acuña.
+“It’s him.
+He tells you he’s going deep.
+(Keller) throws the first pitch in the zone and he does it.”

 Acuña hustled out of the box as there was no certainty the line drive was going to clear the fence.
 He slowed down for the rest of his home-run trot.